robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-4-mentor-materials.md

 - Take into account pupils’ prior knowledge when planning how much new information to introduce.
 - Link what pupils already know to what is being taught.
 - Encourage pupils to share emerging understanding and points of confusion.
-- Plan to connect new content with pupils' existing knowledge or provide additional pre-teaching if pupils lack critical knowledge.
+- Plan to connect new content with pupils’ existing knowledge or provide additional pre-teaching if pupils lack critical knowledge.
 - Structure tasks and questions to enable the identification of knowledge gaps

 Next, meet with your teacher to work through the ‘feedback’ stage of instructional coaching.